appcelerator-developer-relations/appc-sample-notifywatch/README.md

 * The tab controlled by [app/controllers/console.js](https://github.com/appcelerator-developer-relations/appc-sample-notifywatch/blob/master/app/controllers/console.js) displays log messages so you can read back what happened on the non-UI side of things.
 * The actual chat is controlled by [app/controllers/chat.js](https://github.com/appcelerator-developer-relations/appc-sample-notifywatch/blob/master/app/controllers/chat.js).

 > **NOTE:** There is a [known issue](https://jira.appcelerator.org/browse/TIMOB-19209) that the ListView sometimes will not render.
-Simply restart the app when it does.
+Simply restart the app when this occurs.
 The issue is fixed for the next minor SDK release.

 ## Setting up interactive notifications